Ralph-Lee/blog/wip/code-reviews.md

 #### No Goals

 What are we even here for?
 It's great that we got into the meeting room with the glass table and all, but what's the end goal?
 Why are we here [meeting about this solution's code](http://stackoverflow.com/q/968406/23199)?
+Is it:

+- an initial design review?
+- an introduction about the code/project that Bob's been working on, and is about to go into production?
+- a defect-finding review?
+- just look at how Bob writes code as an FYI?
+- that we should all get familiar with this code so that we can support it in the future?

 Beforehand, the team together should all put in the 2 things they want to get out of the code review.
 Jason might like reading others' code in order to learn, whereas Jenny is new to the team, and wants to see the interactions of the team.
 The dev lead might want to ensure things aren't off the rails (but dev lead guy, it's too late for that).